FedericoSergio/aizon-cypress-test/README.md

 npm run cy:open
 ```

-selecting the browser (Chrome suggested) anf the test case.
+to open the cypress dashboard, then selecting a browser (Chrome suggested) the test cases will show up.